-(2) Aurelius Victor, Illustrious Men, xxxvi. and xxvii.
+(2) Aur.
+Victor, Ill.
+Men, xxxvi. and xxvii.
+(3) Titus Livius, IX.
+10.

-(4) &quot;A sedition was already rising between the patricians and the people, and the terror of so sudden a war (with the Tiburtini) stifled it."
-(Titus Livius, VII.
-12.)- "Appius Sabinus, to prevent the evils which are an inevitable consequence of idleness, joined with want, determined to occupy the people in external wars, in order that, and admits them by degrees into the great Roman family; and, if they resist, strikes them without pity and reduces them to slavery; (1)-hence that anxious provision for multiplying upon the conquered territories the race of agriculturists and soldiers;-hence, lastly, the improving spectacle of a town which becomes a people, and of a people which embraces the world.

-gaining their living for themselves, by finding on the lands of the enemy abundant provisions, which were not to be had in Rome, they might render at the same time some service to the State, instead of troubling, at an unseasonable moment, the senators in the administration of affairs.
-He said that a town which, like Rome, disputed empire with all others, and was hated by them, could not want a decent pretext for making war; that, if they would judge the future by the past, they would see clearly that all the seditions which had hitherto torn the Republic had never arrived except in time of peace, when people no longer feared any thing from without."
+(1) "A sedition was already rising between the patricians and the people, and the terror of so sudden a war (with the Tiburtini) stiffed it."
+(Titus Livius, "VII.
+12.)-" Appius Sabinus, to prevent the evils which are an inevitable consequence of idleness, joined with want, determined to occupy the people in external wars, in order that, gaining their living for themselves, by finding on the lands of the enemy abundant provisions which were not to be had in Rome, they might render at the same time some service to the State, instead of troubling at an unseasonable moment the senators in the administration of affairs.
+He said that a town which, like Rome, disputed empire with all others, and was hated by them, could not want a decent pretext for making war; that, if they would judge the future by the past, they would see clearly that all the seditions which bad hitherto torn the Republic had never arrived except in time of peace, when people no longer feared anything from without."
 (Dionysius of Halicarnassus, IX.
 43.)

-(1) Claudius made war thus in Umbria, and took the town of Camerinum, the inhabitants of which he sold for slaves.
-(See Valerius Maximus, VI. v. § 1.-Titus Livius, Epitome, XV.)-Camillus, after the capture of Veii, caused the free men to be sold by auction.
-(Titus Livius, V. 22.)
-In 365, the prisoners, the greater part Etruscans, were sold in the same manner.
-(Titue Livius, VI.
+(2) Claudius made war thus in Umbria, and took the town of Camerinum, the inhabitants of which he sold for slaves.
+(See Valerius Maximus, VI. v. § 1. - Titus Livius, Epitome, XV.)- Camillus, after the capture of Veii, caused the free men to he sold by auction.
+(Titus Livius, V. 22.)-In 365, the prisoners, the greater part Etruscans, were sold in the same manner.
+(Titus Livius, VI.
 4.)-The auxiliaries of the Samnites, after the battle of Allifæ (447), were sold as slaves to the number of 7,000.
-(Titus Livius IX.
+(Titus Livius, IX.
 42.)